In Substance assignment phase, you assign the interesting peaks to their respective substance. This makes the link between:

-Profiles view (left)
+Profiles view (bottom left)

-Substances view (middle)
+Substances view (bottom middle)

-Tracks view (right)
+Tracks view (bottom right)

 When going to the Substance assignment tab, each unassigned substance is automatically assigned, based on the Rf required and ΔRf required values defined in the Definition tab.
 When several peaks are in the range on a given track, the highest peak is chosen.
 Then, Rf found and ΔRf found values are computed, respectively as the mean Rf value of the peaks found and as the minimal value possible containing all the peaks.
 The same applies when modifying manually the Rf or ΔRf values (see the next sections Profiles view and Substances view).
 In other words, the determination of the Rf found and ΔRf found values is semi-automatic.